Moving from Minneapolis to Omaha: An Honest Comparison for 2026

 A side-by-side look at home prices, taxes, cost of living, and neighborhoods so you can decide whether Omaha makes sense for your move from the Twin Cities.

-Not quite.
-The Minneapolis median is significantly influenced by the city's robust condo market — downtown Minneapolis condos frequently sell in the $200–250K range, pulling the overall city figure down.
-When you shift the comparison to single-family homes in comparable suburban settings, the gap opens up considerably.
-Minneapolis suburbs like Eden Prairie are running around $462K, Minnetonka near $508K, and Edina pushing $750K.
-On the Omaha side, Papillion comes in around $353K and Elkhorn around $536K — and Elkhorn is one of the pricier options in the metro.
+Minneapolis's city median is also pulled down by its condo market — downtown units frequently sell in the $200–250K range.
+When you shift to single-family homes in comparable suburban settings, the gap opens further.
+Minneapolis suburbs like Eden Prairie are running around $462K, Minnetonka near $508K, Edina pushing $750K.
+On the Omaha side, Papillion sits in the mid-$300s and Elkhorn around $475–480K — and Elkhorn is one of the pricier options in the metro.
+Comparable schools, comparable suburbs, meaningfully lower price.

-If you're curious what your budget actually gets you here, our custom home search is a good place to start poking around.
+Want to see what your budget actually gets you here?
+Our custom home search is a good place to start, and the mortgage calculator can help you run the monthly numbers.

 Taxes: The Part Nobody Puts in the Brochure

-This is where the two markets diverge most sharply, and it's worth paying attention to even if taxes aren't normally something you obsess over.
+This is where the two markets diverge most sharply, and it's worth paying attention to even if taxes aren't normally something you think about.

-Minnesota has one of the highest state income tax rates in the country — the top bracket hits 9.85%, and it kicks in at relatively modest income levels.
-Nebraska, by contrast, has been actively cutting its rates: the top rate dropped to 4.55% for 2026 and is scheduled to fall further to 3.99% in 2027.
-For a household earning $150K a year, that difference can add up to several thousand dollars annually — which is real money that either goes toward your mortgage, your savings, or frankly just your life.
+Minnesota has one of the highest state income tax rates in the country — the top bracket hits 9.85%, kicking in at relatively modest income levels.
+Nebraska has been on a deliberate path of cutting rates: the top dropped to 4.55% for 2026 and is scheduled to fall further to 3.99% in 2027.
+For a household earning $150K a year, that difference adds up to several thousand dollars annually — real money that either goes toward your mortgage, your savings, or just your life.

 I do want to be upfront about one thing: Nebraska is not a low property-tax state.
-Our effective property tax rate is around 1.42%, which is actually higher than Hennepin County's rate of roughly 1.17%.
-So if you're coming from Minneapolis expecting a property tax break, that part won't go your way.
-You can read more about how Nebraska property taxes work on this page — it helps to understand how SID assessments and county levies factor in before you buy.
+Our effective property tax rate is around 1.42%, which is actually higher than Hennepin County's roughly 1.17%.
+If you're coming from Minneapolis expecting a property tax break, that part won't go your way.
+You can read more about how Nebraska property taxes work on this page — it's worth understanding how SID assessments and county levies factor in before you buy.

-On balance, though, the overall cost-of-living math still favors Omaha by roughly 13–17%.
-That's not a rounding error.
-Put another way: a $50,000 standard of living in Omaha requires about $65,000 to replicate in Minneapolis.
-The income tax savings alone can offset quite a bit of the property tax difference.
+On balance, the overall cost-of-living math still favors Omaha by roughly 13–17%.
+A $50,000 standard of living in Omaha requires about $65,000 to replicate in Minneapolis.
+The income tax savings alone can offset quite a bit of the property tax difference — especially for remote workers and medical professionals whose income doesn't change when they cross the state line.

-"Nebraska is always going to lose in the property taxes category — I tell people that upfront.
+"Nebraska is always going to lose on property taxes — I tell people that upfront.
 But the income tax story more than makes up for it, especially as you move into your earning prime."

 Neighborhoods: For the Urbanist Making the Move